Reddy426/M1_Product-Management_App/Miniproject/5_Report/README.md

-# Introduction of Product Management:
+# Introduction of Product Management

 Product Management System is a simple application system designed to maintain details of all products.
 Products are used on day to day life .
 The project focuses on adding new Product, viewing Product, deleting, Reading and editing the list.

-# Features:
+# Features
 - Major activities of the manual system is automated, which increases its throughput
 - The system is fast, user friendly and interactive
 - The information entered is more accurate and clear
 - Better data management facility in terms of maintaining files which are entered in registers manually and stored.

-# Defining our product system:
+# Defining our product system

 ![DataFlowDia](https://user-images.githubusercontent.com/98537406/153628913-1802e63e-9895-4708-ab0d-2d4d514649c7.png)